open-gpdb/gpdb/gpdb-doc/markdown/install_guide/prep_os.html.md

 The maximum transmission unit (MTU) of a network specifies the size (in bytes) of the largest data packet/frame accepted by a network-connected device.
 A jumbo frame is a frame that contains more than the standard MTU of 1500 bytes.

-Greenplum Database utilizes 3 distinct MTU settings:
+You may control the value of the MTU at various locations:

 - The Greenplum Database [gp_max_packet_size](../ref_guide/config_params/guc-list.html#gp_max_packet_size) server configuration parameter.
 The default max packet size is 8192.
 This default assumes a jumbo frame MTU.
-- The operating system MTU setting.
+- The operating system MTU settings for network interfaces.
+- The physical switch MTU settings.
-- The rack switch MTU setting.
+- The virtual switch MTU setting when using vSphere.

-These settings are connected, in that they should always be either the same, or close to the same, value, or otherwise in the order of Greenplum < OS < switch for MTU size.
+These settings are connected, in that they should always be either the same, or close to the same, value, or otherwise in the order of Greenplum < Operating System < Virtual or Physical switch for MTU size.

 9000 is a common supported setting for switches, and is the recommended OS and rack switch MTU setting for your Greenplum Database hosts.